bigoloo/tiktaktoe/README.md

 ## Algorithm

-To Find the Result of the game, we need to callculate the Board values.
+To Find the Result of the game, we need to calculate the Board values.

-Create two array with lentgh of 8 to store the win's premutation of X and O.Every element in above arrays should be zero at first.
+Create two array with length of 8 to store the win's permutation of X and O.Every element in above arrays should be zero at first.
 When one the users move, we find __corresponding__ index of array and increase it.
 At last, after each move we search on array and found 3 on it.
 The first user's array that reaches 3 is winner or if there is no empty cell.

 ##### Corresponding:
 Assume we have an Array of 9 zero ->